corda/corda-runtime-os/cordapp-test-utils/README.md

 The CordaMock has several components which can also be used independently:

-- A `CordaFlowChecker` which checks your flow for a default constructor and required Corda annotations
+- A `CordaFlowChecker` which checks your flow for a default constructor and required Corda annotations.
-- A `SimpleJSonMarshallingService` which can be used to convert objects to JSON and vice-versa
+- A `SimpleJSonMarshallingService` which can be used to convert objects to JSON and vice-versa.
-- A `PassThroughFlowEngine` which will call any `SubFlows` you give to it
+- A `PassThroughFlowEngine` which will call any `SubFlows` you give to it.
-- A `DbPersistenceService` using an in-memory HSQLDB
+- A `DbPersistenceService` using an in-memory HSQLDB.

 Note these will eventually move to being `cordaProvided` from a factory.